Will new glasses help people with cataracts see better?

 Is cataract surgery performed in a hospital or as an outpatient?

-Cataract surgery is performed as an outpatient.
+Cataract surgery is performed as an outpatient and in an ambulatory surgery center.
 The staff is highly skilled in helping patients comfortably go through the steps of surgery.

 How long does the cataract surgery take?

 Is cataract surgery performed under general anesthesia?

 Cataract surgery is performed with local anesthesia only.
 We provide intravenous medications to help patients fully relax.
 We also administer local medicines around the eye so that patients don’t feel any discomfort during surgery.
 On rare occasions, a patient may be put to sleep for cataract surgery.

 Most people say that there is no pain during or after cataract surgery.
 They may experience a scratchy sensation (like an eyelash in the eye) and mild soreness for about 24 hours after surgery.
 If necessary, they take aspirin, Advil (ibuprofen), or Tylenol (acetaminophen).
 Stronger pain medicine is rarely needed.